rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 TODO: We do no have feature test for this...

-### Improvements on generators
+### Improvements to generators

 If you use generators, there is some improvements:
-- No more Ruby 1.9 hash syntax in file generated
+- The default hash syntax is now the Ruby 1.9 style in generated files to match Rails.
-- Scaffold generator generates request specs instead of controller spec
+- Request specs are generated instead of controller specs by default
 - New [generators][3] available (channel, generator, mailbox...)

-### Choose which Active Job `queue_adapter` in system specs
+### Allow configuring Active Job `queue_adapter` in system specs

 Some people want to run Active Job with a specific queue.
 In system specs you can now choose your desired queue: